 Where to Find an SBA Loan

 If you don’t know the SBA loan qualifications and necessary steps, qualifying for an SBA loan can be difficult.
-To make it easier, we’ve developed a comprehensive SBA loan document checklist to assist with the application process.
-Also, check out our article on How to Apply for an SBA Loan for tips on how to get a small business loan from the SBA.
+To make it easier, we’ve developed a comprehensive SBA loan document checklist to assist with the SBA application process.

-We recommend SmartBiz for the most streamlined SBA loan process without the need to deal with complicated SBA forms.
-SmartBiz offers SBA working capital loans up to $350,000 and commercial real estate loans up to $5 million, with loan terms of 10 to 25 years and rates starting at 5.75 percent.
+SmartBiz offers a streamlined SBA loan process for SBA working capital loans up to $350,000 and commercial real estate loans up to $5 million, with loan terms of 10 to 25 years.
 SmartBiz can have you prequalified online in minutes and funded in weeks.

 SBA Loan Alternatives

-If your business doesn’t meet the minimum SBA loan qualifications, then you can consider an alternative.
-The option that’s right for you will depend on your circumstances, how much financing you need, and how quickly you need to receive the funds.
+If your business doesn’t meet the minimum SBA loan qualifications, then you may want to consider an alternative.
+The financing option that’s right for you will depend on your circumstances, how much financing you need, and how quickly you need to receive the funds.

 Business Line of Credit

-A small business line of credit is a great alternative to an SBA loan if you’re in need of capital to prepare for unexpected expenses or want a line of credit to draw against.
+A small business line of credit is a great alternative to an SBA loan if you need capital to prepare for unexpected expenses or want a line of credit to draw against.
 There is no need to go through the SBA loan requirements if this is your situation, and there are many options available.

 Traditional Bank Loans

-If you have good credit and cash flow as well as plenty of collateral or liquidity, a traditional bank loan could be a viable alternative if you do not meet the SBA loan requirements.
-Check out our article on How to Get a Small Business Loan in 3 Steps for ideas on types of traditional bank loans that might be available to you.
+If you have good credit and cash flow, as well as plenty of collateral or liquidity, a traditional bank loan could be a viable alternative if you do not meet the SBA loan requirements.
+To obtain a traditional bank loan, contact your local bank or credit union to begin the application process.

 Alternative Business Loans

 If you need to receive funds quickly, you may be able to receive a quick decision from an alternative lender.
-Further, alternative lenders often have more flexible credit terms, so you may be able to receive financing not otherwise available from either the SBA or a traditional bank.
+These fast business loans often have more flexible credit terms, so you may be able to receive financing not otherwise available from either the SBA or a traditional bank.